tejeswinegi/tejeswinegi/README.md

 - 👋 Hi, I’m @tejeswinegi
-- 👀 I’m interested in MMA
+- 👀 I’m interested in Javascript, Python
-- 🌱 I’m currently learning a lot
+- 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to collaborate on anything JS projects
-- 📫 How to reach me
+- 📫 How to reach me ntejeswi@gmail.com

 <!---
 tejeswinegi/tejeswinegi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.